mertnuhoglu/study/clj/study_closh_shell.md

 ---

+# Index closh

+@mine: Don't use this. bb and other tools are better.

 # Shell Scripting Made Simple with Clojure - Jakub Dundalek

 [clojureD 2020: "Shell Scripting Made Simple with Clojure" by Jakub Dundalek - YouTube](https://www.youtube.com/watch?v=1it_wBCYBf8&t=1606s)